 After clicking “Intranet Visitors”, choose New > Add Users.
 Then, in the dialog that appears, UNCHECK “Send an email invitation”, start typing “Everyone exc….”, and choose “Everyone except external users” when the group name auto resolves.
 Finally, press “Share”:

 Congratulations!
-You (and Westmorr Consulting) now have an “Intranet” site collection with a top-level site.
+You now have an “Intranet” site collection with a top-level site.
 During creation, you granted “Read” level access to the Intranet to everyone in the organization.

 In the next post, we’ll go through creating the Sales Division top level site and its sub sites.